ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Who are eligible for the applicability under Section 44AD?

-The taxpayers are divided in two cases to make clear the eligibility criteria under this section for the scheme of presumptive taxation.
+The taxpayers are divided into two cases to make clear the eligibility criteria under this section for the scheme of presumptive taxation.

 Individuals